opencompl/paper-template/README.md

   - Paper Video
     - At each commit, we also build a small video that visualizes the paper-writing process
   - GitHub Pages Support
-    - The rebuilt repository will be pushed to GitHub Pages to such that the PDFs are also available for users without a GitHub Account.
+    - The rebuilt repository will be pushed to GitHub Pages such that the PDFs are also available for users without a GitHub Account.
 The PDFs are availble as paper.pdf, grammarly.pdf, blind.pdf, and camera.pdf in the root folder of the GitHub page of this respository.